escapedcat/react-redux-soundcloud--exp/README.md

   };
 }
 ```
-If I didn't forget anything (I usually do) then this shoudl trigger the saga and then fail because the sage calls `fetchScUser` from `actions/auth` which doesn't exists (yet).
-Let'se try!
+If I didn't forget anything (I usually do) then this should trigger the _saga_ and then fail because the sage calls `fetchScUser` from `actions/auth` which doesn't exists (yet).
+Let's try!

 __Error__, I get:
 ```
 bundle.js:36037 Uncaught Error: bindActionCreators expected an object or a function, instead received undefined.
 Did you write "import ActionCreators from" instead of "import * as ActionCreators from"?
 ```
 #### `actions/index.js`
-I imported the `sc.js` but I did not import the correct functions.
+I did import `sc.js` but I did not import the correct functions.
 Let's try this:

 ```
 import { auth } from './auth';